AlexTs10/data-mining/README.md

 ## Part 1:
 Using the California energy dataset do EDA (duck curve), find out energy sources outliers (Kmeans/DBscan), make a prediction model (LSTM) for the demand in a 5min interval.
 ## Part 2:
-Using Amazon product reviews predict ther score (1-5) using a Random Forest Clasifier.
-Data Preprocesing is needed.
+Using Amazon product reviews predict their score (1-5) using a Random Forest Classifier.
+Data Preprocesing is also needed.